FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 }
 ```

 All of the fields must be present in the request, and must contain valid values.
-This is (loosely) what is meant by 'Data Contract'.
+This is (loosely) what is meant by **Data Contract**.

 ---

-### TypeScript Classes
+# TypeScript Classes

-The first thing We'll need to do is set up our component Classes to work with our
-data models.
-Here is the simple pattern we'll follow when adding data to our component Classes:
+The first thing we'll need to do is set up our component classes to work with our data models.
+Here is the simple pattern we'll follow when adding data to our component classes:

-Step 1:
+**Step 1:**

 ```js
 // Declare a property and assign a type. class MyClass {